opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 ### Configuration

 OpenID Connect providers usually publish their configuration in JSON format under the *metadata url*.
-Therefore most settings can be pulled in automatically, so the Kibana configuration becomes minimal.
-The most important settings are:
+Therefore, most settings can be pulled in automatically, so the Kibana configuration becomes minimal.
+The most important settings are the following:

 - [Connect URL](#openid-connect-url)
 - Client ID